0x00xx/uibk_ps_parsys/exercise05/README.md

 **Please do not run any benchmarks or heavy CPU loads on the login node.**
 If you want to do some interactive experimentation, use an *interactive job* as outlined in the tutorial.
+**Also ensure that your programs don't meaninglessly occupy cluster resources**.

 ## Optimization Rules
 You are free to perform any kind of optimization, both parallel and sequential, as long as it follows these rules:
 - For N-queens, use a backtracking algorithm, and do not modify the underlying algorithm for mergesort and the pi estimator
+    * In particular, the parallelization of the algorithm needs to follow the same basic algorithmic structure; Leaf-level algorithmic optimizations are valid.
-- Only C++ code is allowed
+- Only C++ code is allowed.
-- Parallelization should be performed with OpenMP only
+- Manual parallelization should be performed with OpenMP only.

 You are also free to choose any compiler (and compiler options) available on the cluster.